-- Check DHW setting in the commissioning assistant and correct if necessary. - Check the cylinder temperature sensor (terminal 2). - Measure voltage at sensor input on HBMU heat management unit.
-Setpoint: 3.3 V== with sensor disconnected.
+- Check the settings for DHW in the commissioning assistant.
+Correct if necessary. - Check the cylinder temperature sensor (terminal 2). - Measure the voltage at the sensor input on the HBMU heat management unit.
+Set value: 3.3 V == with sensor disconnected.